How Georgia Auto Insurance Settlements Are Split Between Multiple Claimants

 • Privacy: Each client’s personal information stays confidential.

-• Independent Choices: Each victim can make their own legal decisions.
+• Independent Choices: Each victim focuses on their own legal decisions.

 • Varied Strategies: Different lawyers bring their own strategies, so each case will be handled differently.